Last Updated on

 - It is also supposed to have neuro-protective effects, which may help in preventing Alzheimer’s.

 - As colostrum is high in cholesterol, it helps in the growth of your baby’s nervous system.

 - It helps in the overall growth and development of your baby by providing nutrients like zinc, calcium, and Vitamins A, B6, B12 and K to your baby.

 The above-mentioned benefits confirm that the importance of colostrum for the healthy development of a baby is unarguable.

 How Long Does Colostrum Last After Childbirth?

 Your breasts produce this essential nutrient for 3 to 4 days after childbirth.
-From the 5th day onwards, it is slowly replaced by breast-milk which will start to appear thinner and whiter, and the volume will increase.
+From the 5th day onwards, it is slowly replaced by breast milk, which will start to appear thinner and whiter, and the volume will increase.
 In very rare cases, the mother’s milk takes longer than a week to come in.

-What if You Can’t Feed Colostrum to Your New-Born?
+What If You Can’t Feed Colostrum to Your Newborn?

-As a mother you are sure to want to give the best to your baby.
-Do remember that childcare starts with feeding colostrum to your baby right after birth.
+As a mother, you are sure to want to give the best to your baby.
+Do remember that childcare starts with feeding colostrum to your baby right after birth!

 Also Read: Breast Milk Storage